Nexela/Nanobots/README.md

 -   Equip the Nano Emitter and some Nano ammo, make it your selected gun and any ghosts/blueprints within 7.5 tiles of you will be automatically built if you have the items in your inventory.
 -   Technologies exist to slightly increase the range and speed of your nanobots.
 -   These earlier version bots are capable of building, deconstructing and healing.
 They do not replenish (each Ammo magazine will build 10 items)
--   Nanobots do not work inside logistic networks, or personal roboport zones without an interface module installed in your power armor.
+-   Nanobots do not work inside logistic networks that contain construction robots, or personal roboport zones without an interface module installed in your power armor.
 -   Manually shooting nanobots releases a pretty cloud of nanobots and nothing else.
 This is a good way to waste nanobots.

 #### Ammo Details: